billyfish/eirods-dav/README.md

 DavRodsFDResourceDescriptionKey short_info,detailed_info
  ```

 As well as specifying the keys, white space or full stops can be specified in the configuration value too.
-With the example above, if you would like to have a full stop and two blank lines the *short\_info* and a space and the *footnote* metadata value after the *detailed\_info*, the configuration would be
+With the example above, if you would like to have s the *short\_info*, a full stop, two blank lines, the *detailed\_info*, a space and the *footnote* metadata value, the configuration would be

  ```
 DavRodsFDResourceDescriptionKey short_info,.,\n,\n,detailed_info, ,footnote